ying-tang/help-documentation/_userguides/cloud_images/image_patch_list_20170228/Image_Release_Notes_2017-02-28.md

 # **Updates of Windows images**

-All of the windows cloud images were updated based on the latest official ISO specs.
+All of the Windows cloud images were updated based on the latest official ISO specs.

-All windows images have been set to use UTC(Coordinated Universal Time).
+All Windows images have been set to use UTC (Coordinated Universal Time).

 **Windows Server 2008 R2 SP1 Datacenter**